nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 1. Follow steps 1 - 4 of [Example 1](#undoExample1) for the `undo` command

-2. Select the Command box and type in `undo`
+2. Select the Command box and type in `redo`

 3. Either press Enter on your keyboard or click Send to execute the command